NBA Board of Governors approves 22-team July 31 restart at Disney World plan - reports

 - 2020-21 targets: Nov.
 10 training camp, Dec.
 1 opening night (can remain fluid)

-In a 29-1 vote, the board voted for play to re-commence on July 31, with the last possible date for Game 7 of the NBA Finals being October 12, ESPN reported.
-The NBA Draft will be held October 15, per ESPN's Adrian Wojnarowski.
-Free agency will begin October 18, according to multiple reports.
+In a 29-1 vote, the board voted for play to recommence on July 31, with the last possible date for Game 7 of the NBA Finals being October 12, ESPN reported.
+The NBA Draft will be held on October 15, per ESPN's Adrian Wojnarowski.
+Free agency will begin on October 18, according to multiple reports.

+As for the 2020-21 season, the league said the tentative plan is to start on December 1, after beginning training camps on November 10, though dates are flexible.

 NBA has set an August 25 Draft Lottery and October 15 Draft, sources say.— Adrian Wojnarowski (@wojespn) June 4, 2020